“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 Celia thinks she might have seen the ex-governor’s canceled reality show.

 “Plus, you know, the pay for ballet dancers is terrible… at least here in Louisiana,” she fills in.
 “So I was always very dependent on your father and his family.”
 Her mom looks wistful.
-“When I was a little girl, I always dreamed about tryin’ out for the San Francisco or New York or London production companies.
-What the company here in New Orleans… well, everyone there definitely puts their hearts and souls into it, every ballerina does, because you certainly don’t go into ballet expectin’ to get rich, but this city is not where you perform if you want to make it really big.”
+“When I was a little girl, I always dreamed about tryin’ out for the San Francisco or New York or London companies.
+What the company here in New Orleans… well, everyone there definitely puts their hearts and souls into it.
+Every ballerina does, because you certainly don’t go into ballet expectin’ to get rich.
+But this city is not where you perform if you want to make it really big.”

 “That was my plan in high school, actually.
 I’d applied to colleges in all those cities… I even got accepted by a couple.”